bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 I will go over the basics and only a few more advanced points in this article.

-I will assume that you know how to use the command line.
+I will assume that you know how to use the command line, and I will go at a fairly fast pace.

 ### What is Version Control and Git???